Progyny (NASDAQ:PGNY) Issues Q1 2022 Earnings Guidance

-Progyny (NASDAQ:PGNY – Get Rating) last released its quarterly earnings data on Monday, February 28th.
-The company reported $0.15 earnings per share for the quarter, beating analysts’ consensus estimates of $0.04 by $0.11.
-The business had revenue of $127.55 million during the quarter, compared to analyst estimates of $134.87 million.
-Progyny had a net margin of 13.14% and a return on equity of 30.41%.
-Progyny’s revenue was up 27.2% compared to the same quarter last year.
-During the same period last year, the business earned $0.07 EPS.
-As a group, research analysts predict that Progyny will post 0.19 EPS for the current fiscal year.

-In other Progyny news, CEO David J. Schlanger sold 10,900 shares of the business’s stock in a transaction on Monday, December 27th.
-The shares were sold at an average price of $52.80, for a total transaction of $575,520.00.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, CEO Peter Anevski sold 21,000 shares of the business’s stock in a transaction on Monday, January 3rd.
-The shares were sold at an average price of $51.17, for a total transaction of $1,074,570.00.
+In related news, Director Norman Payson sold 8,510 shares of the firm’s stock in a transaction that occurred on Wednesday, March 9th.
+The stock was sold at an average price of $45.50, for a total transaction of $387,205.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CEO Peter Anevski sold 125,931 shares of the firm’s stock in a transaction that occurred on Monday, February 28th.
+The stock was sold at an average price of $39.09, for a total value of $4,922,642.79.
 The disclosure for this sale can be found here.
-Insiders sold 537,736 shares of company stock worth $22,847,154 in the last 90 days.
-19.40% of the stock is currently owned by company insiders.
+Insiders have sold 558,916 shares of company stock valued at $23,727,834 in the last ninety days.
+19.40% of the stock is currently owned by insiders.

-Hedge funds have recently bought and sold shares of the business.
-Cetera Investment Advisers boosted its stake in shares of Progyny by 4.4% during the fourth quarter.
-Cetera Investment Advisers now owns 6,359 shares of the company’s stock valued at $320,000 after purchasing an additional 270 shares during the period.
-Millennium Management LLC boosted its stake in shares of Progyny by 134.8% during the fourth quarter.
-Millennium Management LLC now owns 17,403 shares of the company’s stock valued at $876,000 after purchasing an additional 67,403 shares during the period.
-LPL Financial LLC boosted its stake in shares of Progyny by 25.2% during the fourth quarter.
-LPL Financial LLC now owns 20,534 shares of the company’s stock valued at $1,034,000 after purchasing an additional 4,131 shares during the period.
-Comerica Bank boosted its stake in shares of Progyny by 3.0% during the fourth quarter.
-Comerica Bank now owns 32,247 shares of the company’s stock valued at $1,222,000 after purchasing an additional 930 shares during the period.
-Finally, Glenmede Trust Co.
-NA boosted its stake in shares of Progyny by 10.9% during the fourth quarter.
-Glenmede Trust Co.
-NA now owns 27,847 shares of the company’s stock valued at $1,401,000 after purchasing an additional 2,744 shares during the period.
+A number of large investors have recently made changes to their positions in the business.
+Cetera Investment Advisers boosted its holdings in Progyny by 4.4% in the fourth quarter.
+Cetera Investment Advisers now owns 6,359 shares of the company’s stock worth $320,000 after acquiring an additional 270 shares in the last quarter.
+MetLife Investment Management LLC boosted its holdings in Progyny by 1.2% in the fourth quarter.
+MetLife Investment Management LLC now owns 56,364 shares of the company’s stock worth $2,838,000 after acquiring an additional 676 shares in the last quarter.
+Amalgamated Bank boosted its holdings in Progyny by 1.6% in the fourth quarter.
+Amalgamated Bank now owns 48,610 shares of the company’s stock worth $2,448,000 after acquiring an additional 783 shares in the last quarter.
+Comerica Bank boosted its holdings in Progyny by 3.0% in the fourth quarter.
+Comerica Bank now owns 32,247 shares of the company’s stock worth $1,222,000 after acquiring an additional 930 shares in the last quarter.
+Finally, Credit Suisse AG boosted its holdings in Progyny by 2.2% in the fourth quarter.
+Credit Suisse AG now owns 48,659 shares of the company’s stock worth $2,449,000 after acquiring an additional 1,032 shares in the last quarter.
 Institutional investors and hedge funds own 92.93% of the company’s stock.

 About Progyny (Get Rating)